sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 9. (Perform this step only if you are using role-based authorization) In **Step 3: Configure Instance Details** > **IAM**, select the "CloudbreakRole" IAM role which you [created earlier](#authorization-for-cloudbreak).

+9. In *Step4: Add Storage*, attach as much storage as you need.

 10. In *Step 6: Configure Security Group*, open the following ports:

     * 22 (for access via SSH)